Research Fellow, AUT

 Master of Applied Science

 How many people get to name a newly discovered species after their long-time hero?
-For AUT science student Heather Braid, this dream has become reality.
+For AUT science alumna Heather Braid, this dream has become reality.

 “When I was in secondary school, I read an article about Steve O’Shea, the squid hunter.
 And in that very moment I knew what I was going to do with the rest of my life.
 A few years later, when I was doing my master’s degree, I was researching the systematics of the squid family Mastigoteuthidae and found a new species.
 I got to name it after my hero Steve O’Shea, so it got the name Magnoteuthis osheai.”

-There’s something romantic about doing science in the same way scientists have for over a hundred years, says Heather who studied marine biology in her native Canada before coming to AUT as an international student for postgraduate study.
+There’s something romantic about doing science in the same way scientists have for over a hundred years, says Heather who studied marine biology in her native Canada before coming to AUT for postgraduate study.